-Arundhati Roy’s Walking with the Comrades, a breathtaking journalistic journey into the world of India’s indigenous Naxalite guerrillas, does not open with a primer on Maoist ideology or the corruption of the Indian State.
-Veering clear of that kind of dry, inhuman introduction, the ever-effervescent Roy- a Booker Prize-winning novelist who has spoken about the inability of non-fiction to convey truth in the way fictive storytelling can- instead opens up her expose with a vignette.
-Whether it’s true, no one can say: though I would argue that in this case it actually doesn’t matter.
-In four pages of brisk, lucid prose, she relates to us a scene whose haunting imprint resonates like a persistent note throughout the entirety of the volume, and whose very essence contains the seed of all the injustice she attacks.
+Arundhati Roy’s Walking with the Comrades, a breathtaking journalistic journey into the world of India’s indigenous Naxalite guerrillas, doesn’t open with a primer on Maoist ideology or the corruption of the Indian State.
+Veering clear of that kind of dry introduction, the effervescent Roy—a Booker Prize-winning novelist who has spoken about the inability of non-fiction to convey truth in the way fictive storytelling can—instead opens up her expose with a vignette.
+No one can say whether it’s true: though I would argue it doesn’t matter.
+In four pages of lucid prose, she relates a scene whose imprint resonates like a haunting note throughout the volume’s entirety, and whose essence is the seed of the injustice she attacks.

 It is high noon, somewhere in Delhi.
 Two “criminals”- to use the language of the Indian elites- are loitering around a busy multi-lane traffic light.
 These “criminals” are barely twelve, perhaps only eleven or ten; they reek of garbage and seem as if they haven’t washed in days.
 They are the displaced dalits, slumdogs who have been continuously evicted from their ramshackle dwellings as city authorities- who also refer to them as “criminals”- raze the vast, sprawling, de facto slum cities that house millions of people to make way for glitzy urban construction projects.
 New laws have recently been passed to make the “poor vanish” from the eyes of potential foreign visitors: no street dwellers are allowed, and all beggars are rounded up and dumped by the police nonchalantly outside the city limits.
 For those whose lives had already hit rock bottom, life had just suddenly become worse.